skizzo-909/cmpg323-project3--34570888/README.md

 The process of creating an application that can be accessed through a web browser utilizing client-side and server-side programming is known as `web application development`, which is what this project is all about.

 A web application is first conceptualized by developers in order to solve a particular problem, after which the app is designed, developed using the appropriate framework, tested, and then deployed.
+Below is an overview of the process of web development:

 ![web-application-development-process](https://user-images.githubusercontent.com/83671816/189495953-8d7c0a28-0b34-4eaa-8596-72f194712160.png)